-You can use the Sitecore debugger to determine the presentation components used to service an HTTP request.
+You can use Sitecore's browser-based debugger to determine the presentation components used to service an HTTP request.

-The Sitecore debugger accesses the Web database by default.
+The Sitecore debugger uses the default device and the publishing target database unless otherwise specified.

 Publish changes to layout details before debugging.